 As the Irishmen trailed off to walk the Barracks Road course, I jotted some interview questions.
 There was more to the story than laughing at a schoolboy's boast.
 It's not only athletic endeavor that drives competitiveness, as I'd soon find out.
 It's part will to win, part boldness.
 Part athletic concentration, part love of sport.
 It's a certain level of excitement tempered by highly-honed mental agility.

 A 1980s University of North Carolina study measured that pound-for-pound, jockeys are the strongest, quickest, most agile and most hardcore athletes on the planet.
-Had the researchers studied jump jockeys, they'd've doubled it.To read more, a subscription is needed: Click here to subscribe
+Had the researchers studied jump jockeys, they'd've doubled it.To read more, a subscription is required.
+Log in or click here to subscribe.